metauni/metauni.github.io/index.md

 ### Troubleshooting

 If you have trouble connecting to Roblox (and you have clicked Retry a few times) you might have to turn off your VPN.
 Some people have a better experience with the separate Discord application as compared to running Discord in the browser.
 You may have problems using Firefox on the Roblox site.
-If you use "!register" while already in a Roblox zone, you may have to click "Reset" in the top right hand corner of your GUI to join the voice channel.
+If you use `!register` while already in a Roblox zone, you may have to click `Reset` in the top right hand corner of your GUI to join the voice channel.

 ### How do I host my own node?